 Building a Culture of Safety at St. Tammany Health System

-Increasing alignment and communication.
-In addition to establishing HRO summits intended to broadly communicate safety information, Huron also helped expand existing daily leadership safety huddles, which included daily reports of safety concerns by leaders from across the system, a focused agenda and a plan for follow-up communication.
-Making the flow of safety information efficient, targeted and habitual enabled the organization to respond faster to safety incidents or avoid them entirely.
+The teams also expanded and elevated safety huddles, which included daily reports of safety concerns from leaders across the system, a focused agenda and a plan for follow-up communication.
+The flow of safety information became efficient, targeted and habitual, which enabled the organization to respond faster to safety incidents or avoid them entirely.